 The International Bank Note Society (IBNS) has announced that the Centrale Bank van Aruba (CBA) has been awarded the “Bank Note of the Year Award 2019” for the design of its 100 Florin banknote.
 The award winning banknote (selected from the five banknotes of the new series) features an iguana on the note’s front and a traditional ribbon dance performance on the back.
 The eye-catching design of the 100 Florin is made all the more so by its security features including a 3D MOTION SURFACE® moving stripe, high-relief printing and color changing ink.
 The banknotes series was printed by Crane Currency.

 After 7 years of intense preparations, the CBA released its new banknote series, “Stars of Aruba” on 3 June, 2019.
 The completely redesigned series based on Aruban culture, flora and fauna, was introduced to the island’s residents with humor, public interaction and a mobile application “Aruba su Florin”.
-Prior to the award, Jane Semeleer, President of the CBA, stated that the goal of the new series was to create a modern series that used the best security features available to prevent counterfeits and conveyed a clear message to the public.
+Prior to the award, Jane Semeleer, President of the CBA, stated that the goal of the new series was to create a modern series that used the best security features and criminal attorney available to prevent counterfeits and conveyed a clear message to the public.
 The IBNS commented the following on CBA’s award: